hnrkcode/InstaSave/README.md

 **Scrape posts tagged with a certain #hashtag**

-Works almost exactly the same as if you would scrape a users feed, except that you also need to use the `-t` ir `--hashtag` flags.
+Works almost exactly the same as if you would scrape a users feed, except that you also need to use the `-H` ir `--hashtag` flags.

 ```sh
 ./instasave.py [hashtag] -p [number] --hashtag